Ichillin': 2024: Feelin' Hot and Prequel

 Ichillin' released their fifth digital single "Bite Me" on January 4, 2024, and subsequently their sixth digital single "Demigod" on February 5 the same year.
 The group then released their third EP Feelin' Hot on March 7, with "On My Lips" serving as the EP's lead single.
 The EP also features the previous two digital releases "Bite Me" and "Demigod", plus a 2024 re-recording of "La Luna", a song that was released with the group's first EP Bridge of Dreams in 2022.

 The group released their seventh digital single Prequel on November 22, with "Official" serving as the lead single.

 2025: Wild Cherry

 Ichillin' released a pre-release single titled "Glass Heart" on July 2, 2025.
 Subsequently, the group released their fourth EP Wild Cherry on July 31, with "XL (Extra Love)" serving as the EP's lead single.
 The EP also features the previously released single "Glass Heart".

+2026: First sub-unit Ichillin' J

+On August 19, 2026, KM Entertainment announced the first sub-unit of Ichillin' named Ichillin' J, which consists of members E.Ji, Joonie and Yeju.
+The sub-unit would release their first digital single "Look at Me!" on September 2.